intro2r/intro2r/unit5/labs.md

 iii. the number of individuals in each species that are male, iv. the number of individuals in each species that are female.

-To help aid comparisons, make sure that the y axes for the two plots in each row have the same range.
+To help aid comparisons, make sure that the y axes for each plot has the same range.

-Each panel should have x and y axis labels in bold.
+Each plot should have x and y axis labels in bold.

 ### 2. For species SSTS, make two histograms again.